 How to make a lasagna gardening bed

 No cheese allowed, but there is an ideal topping for your lasagna bed.
 You need to cover the bed because if it gets soaked by rain or snow the composting process will stop.
 You can spread a tarp, but that doesn't allow good air circulation, and you do want some rain water to keep adding moisture to the pile.
 What's a gardener to do?
-Use the Compostex fabric cover we have that shields the pile from heavy rain or snow, but permits moisture and air in to keep the compost pile healthy and active.
+Use a compost fabric cover that shields the pile from heavy rain or snow, but permits moisture and air in to keep the compost pile healthy and active.
 We are delighted to be able to offer you this unusual product.
 It makes a world of difference to any lasagna garden or other kind of compost pile.

 That was easy, wasn't it?
 The simplest way to make rich compost.
 If you just can't wait a year to get planting in your new bed, add a 3" layer of finished compost on top and plant shallow rooted starts, like lettuces or strawberries.
 The slight warmth of the lasagna bed slowly "cooking" means you can plant sooner than usual in springtime, too.